-In the period of November-December 2013, the Open Dialog Foundation organised three observer missions, concentrated around the activities of Ukrainian civil society in connection with mass protests on the so-called ‘Euromaidan’ in Kiev.
+In the period of November-December 2013, the Open Dialogue Foundation organised three observer missions, concentrated around the activities of Ukrainian civil society in connection with mass protests on the so-called ‘Euromaidan’ in Kiev.
 Apart from representatives of the Foundation, the missions were joined by Polish parliamentarians, members of the parliamentary Committee on Foreign Affairs, the European Union Commission and the Polish – Ukrainian Parliamentary Group: Michał Jaros, Tomasz Makowski, Marcin Święcicki, Michał Szczerba.

 In addition, in December 2013, the Foundation co-organised three music concerts on the main stage of the Euromaidan: Polish rock bands; Metka and The Stylacja and the New Year’s Eve’s concert featuring the British musician, Neil Taylor.
 Also, on 30 December, the Foundation funded and organised the purchase of equipment (smartphones, portable hard drives, video cameras, etc.) at a value of approximately $4,000 for the organisation of EuroMaidan SOS and OZON, providing support to protesters – mostly victims of the use of force by the police and so-called ‘unidentified perpetrators’.

-On 9 January, 2014, the Open Dialog Foundation published a report on the events related to the Euromaidan, documenting civil rights violations and abuse by state authorities against participants of the protests, organisations and civil initiatives supporting them, as well as independent journalists.
+On 9 January, 2014, the Open Dialogue Foundation published a report on the events related to the Euromaidan, documenting civil rights violations and abuse by state authorities against participants of the protests, organisations and civil initiatives supporting them, as well as independent journalists.

 Observations and lessons learned from the above mentioned missions reinforces our conviction about the need for the continuation of the activities carried out previously, with a significant broadening of their scope.
 In this connection, the Foundation Board and Management Board of the Foundation have decided to organise a long-term mission to Ukraine, aimed at monitoring the violations of human rights and supporting local civil society.